alfonsof/google-cloud-java-examples/gcloudstorageupload/README.md

 This folder contains a Java application example that handles Cloud Storage buckets on Google Cloud Platform (GCP).

-Upload a local file to a Google Storage bucket for a Google Cloud Project.
+Upload a local file to a Google Storage bucket in a Google Cloud Project.

 ## Requirements